quantastica/quantum-circuit/README.md

 var qasm = circuit.exportQASM("Comment to insert at the beginning.\nCan be multi-line comment as this one.", false);
 ```

-- `comment` - comment to insert at the beginning of the file
+- `comment` - comment to insert at the beginning of the file.

-- `decompose` - if set to `true` and circuit contains custom gates then it will be decomposed to basic gates and then exported.
-If set to `false` then custom gates will be exported as user defined gates.
+- `decompose` - if set to `true` and circuit contains user defined gates then it will be decomposed to basic gates and then exported.
+If set to `false` then user defined gates will exported as subroutines.

 Import from QASM